JacobiClark/Milestones/README.md

 # Milestone Selecter

-Milestone Selecter is an application made with React, Electron, and Flask that allows users to download an excel file customized by the user's milestone selections.
+Milestone Selecter is an application made with React, Electron, and Flask that allows users to import a Milestones excel file and then download a selected Milestones excel file customized by the user's milestone selections.

 ## Installation